Last Updated on: 14th October 2023, 10:48 pm

 - Repeat this process.
 You’ll need to rinse the sand 5 times until the water runs clear.

 Once the water has run clear, it’s time to heat the sand.
-This will fully remove any bacteria, mold, fungi, and microorganisms.
+This will remove bacteria, mold, fungi, and microorganisms.
 To do this, you can bake or boil the sand.

 To bake the sand: